jeremymuller/Sha-Bang-Modules/README.md

 ##### INPUTS:
 - `CLK` controls timing.
 - `RST` resets sequence to beginning of timeline.
+- `MEM` CV input to switch between memory banks.
+A single 1V/oct can control which memory bank to select.
 ##### KNOBS:
 - `LEN` length of the sequence.
 - `PATT` selects from preset patterns.